ak2022dev/CV/README.md

 #### Passion for learning independently and deeply

-- When training full-time as a teacher on a fast-track route, I was studying A Level English Language and Literature for fun and my students knew that as well as being a teacher of A Level, I was a very committed student myself.
-I showed them all of the books and resources I was using to prepare for my exams!
 - My research background and IT background were both inspired by this passion and still are.
 Computing gives me a good reason to always keep learning!
+- Currently I have a list of about ten professional level texts that are fascinating me and I have already been using extensively for my software development training with Makers.
 - I love to deep-dive into whatever topics I am covering and use teacher / course recommended resources just as a starting point to choosing my own.
--  Currently I have a list of about ten professional level texts that are fascinating me and I have already been using extensively for my training with Makers.
+- When training full-time as a teacher on a fast-track route, I was studying A Level English Language and Literature for fun and my students knew that as well as being a teacher of A Level, I was a very committed student myself.
+I showed them all of the books and resources I was using to prepare for my exams!

 #### Smart-working even when heavily loaded

 - As a paralegal I built my own to-do-list manager using Microsoft Excel, which I set up directly according to the very high workload, tight deadline conditions set by my manager.
 - As a teacher I experimented and refined my time and resource organisation techniques to optimise my productivity.
 I used mind-mapping software to rapidly help me plan the large number of lessons I needed to deliver daily.
-I learned features of administrative tools to help with issuing rewards for positive behaviour management.
+I learned features of administrative tools to help with issuing rewards for positive behaviour management that saved me time wasted on poor behaviour.
-- I kept my resources very well-organised to reduce time spent on admin work.
+- I kept my paperwork very well-organised to reduce time spent on admin work.

 #### Excellent rapport building, communication and people skills